logseq/docs/db-version.md

 * `Date`: This is for dates and is editable with a date picker.
 When a date property value is used, it correctly links to the journal page.
 * `Checkbox`: This is used to set or unset a property value and displays as a checkbox.
 To engineers this type is known as a boolean.
 * `Url`: This limits text to only allow urls e.g. `https://logseq.com`.
 This does not behave like `Text` e.g. no referencing or child blocks.
 * `Node`: This allows a property value to link to other nodes i.e. pages or blocks.
 When first configuring this, you are prompted to select a new tag.
 You can choose to skip a tag if you don't care about limiting the available nodes.
 When a tag is selected or created, only nodes with that tag will appear as options for the property.
 For example, if you define the property `Author`, you could create a new tag `#Person` that only allows nodes tagged with `#Person` as values.
 Also worth noting that tag selection works for all child tags of the chosen new tag.
-Using the previous example, if there was an `#Actor` that is a child of `#Person`, nodes tagged with `#Person` or `#Actor` are allowed values.
+Using the previous example, if `#Actor` is a child of `#Person`, nodes tagged with `#Person` or `#Actor` are allowed values.

 ## New Tags